Private practice: everything you need to know

-Little hint?
-Maybe don't choose someone you know you'll argue with or who will make you feel self-conscious.
-We discovered recently that young drivers found practising with their dad was more stressful than driving with their mum - and yet 60% stuck with it anyway!
+Don't choose someone you know you'll argue with or who will make you feel self-conscious. ingenie ran a private practice survey and discovered that young drivers found practising with their dad more stressful than driving with their mum - and yet 60% stuck with it anyway!

 About to start private practice?
 Get your supervising driver to read this first - they could learn a thing or two!

 Can I take passengers while I'm learning to drive?

 You can.
 Some learners find driving with an extra person in the back a useful tool to help them get used to having other people around and to make sure they’re driving their best.
 Although equally some learners find they end up concentrating more on what their passenger is thinking about their driving rather than focusing on the road ahead - so it’s totally your call.

 When it comes to private practice, you're fine to have a passenger in the back as long as the person next to you follows all the rules for supervising a learner driver.

 Get the full rules for practising outside of driving lessons.

 Does a car need anything special for me to practise driving in it?

 The car needs to be in good, safe working order, but all you need physically is L-plates on the front and back.
 You don't need the little extra mirror your instructor probably has, and you don't need dual controls.
 Trying to convince your mum she should fit her new Mini with dual controls might not go down too well either.